iamrestrepo/solved/README.md

-# solveIt
+# solved
-Is a Command line JS/ Node application to get StackOverflow's highest ranked answers to runtime errors.
+ Command line JS/ Node application to get StackOverflow's highest ranked answers to runtime errors in the terminal.